aditya109/stunning-memory/README.md

 2. Dockerfile
 3. `kubernetes` directory

-Once, you are done now, here are your three tasks:
+Once, you are done now, here are your tasks:

 - [ ] Dockerize your application.
   - [ ] Write Dockerfile for your application